 - Are they new to this, or have they been around for years?

 - What domains and web pages are their top links coming from?

 - What are the common top sites that link to most of your top competitors?

 These findings tell you how easy it will be to rank highly for your chosen keywords.

 Stage 3: Compile “Starter” Places to Set Link Foundation

 Objective: Map out marketing first steps.

-Based on the notes taken from the last step, we’ll already have a few basic categories of online properties where we plan to get your site linked.
+Based on the notes taken from the last step, (and also from your Ideal Client Profile), you’ll already have a few basic categories of online properties where you can plan to get your site linked.

-Note, all outreach we do to promote your website (get links) will be high quality and 100% relevant.
+Note, all outreach you do to promote your website (get links) should be high quality and 100% relevant.